-This function unstack a single order.
+This function unstack a single order and submit it to the order book.

+'''

 => SELECT FROM femtystack();

+'''

-This function unstack all order of tstack in a single transaction.
+This function unstack all order from tstack in a single transaction.
+The first form should be preferred when the stack is big in order to keep transactions small enough.